Inhibited or delayed ejaculation

 Just as some men are born with premature ejaculation, some men are born with delayed ejaculation as simply part of their makeup.
 However this problem can appear as a normal part of ageing, in the presence of reduced testosterone level and as a result of diabetes and excessive alcohol intake.
-Excessive use of porn in some men can habituate their masturbatory style to the point where they struggle to ejaculate in a realistic non-fantasy sexual situation.
+Excessive use of porn in some men can habituate their masturbatory style to the point where they struggle to ejaculate in a non-porn sexual situation.
 Also unusual masturbatory techniques can also result in conditioned habituation where the erect penis cannot achieve enough stimulation with penetration.

 Inhibited ejaculation may also be a complication of the use of anti-depressant SSRI medication and can be a result of any form of radical pelvic surgery including removal of prostate cancer by radical prostatectomy.

 Men who are unable to ejaculate vaginally are often referred to fertility specialists in order for conception to occur.
 This situation can be stressful for couples where fertility is sought.

 Sex therapy always remains an important part of any treatment of delayed ejaculation.
 This includes coming to terms with how ageing changes sexual function and adjusting sexual technique to deal with these changes.
 Using vibrators to the end of the penis or vibrating penile sleeves or a device called a Viberect may enhance ejaculation

 Bearing in mind that the average ejaculation time is 5.4 minutes, men who struggle to reach an orgasm and persist for a longer period than their partner is willing to be involved in, risk of losing their erection and thus creating an unsatisfactory sexual situation.
 It is thus encouraged that during sexual intercourse when the partner has reached a point of satisfaction, the man withdraws and seeks to reach a climax with other methods such as with a vibrator or manual stimulation.